 Summer in Europe’s most popular destinations can be overcrowded and overpriced.
 Not only are low and shoulder seasons far less expensive and hectic, but they’re the best times to live like a local, since they’re when the locals are actually there.
 Renting a home also helps you achieve that elusive goal of keeping every single member of the family happy.

 So stop waiting until summer to take your European vacation.
 Think French villa rentals and think now.
-Here are nifty ideas for fall and winter escapes specifically to France—and the gorgeous vacation rentals that are still available there, via our Trusted Travel Expert for France Villa Vacations, Annie Flogaus of Just France.
+Here are nifty ideas for fall and winter escapes specifically to France—and the gorgeous vacation rentals that are still available there, via our Trusted Travel Expert for France Villa Vacations, Annie Flogaus.
 Here are some of her picks:

 Thanksgiving on the Riviera